Teen Lifeline saves lives; here’s how.

 Teen Lifeline’s work is all done towards the mission of preventing teen suicide in Arizona by enhancing resiliency in youth and fostering supportive communities.
 This happens through our peer-to-peer crisis hotline and suicide prevention education services for teens, educators, and parents.

-Through the School ID Initiative, over 400 schools have partnered with Teen Lifeline to place our hotline info on the back of their student IDs and ensure over 400,000 students always have a connection of hope nearby.
+Through the School ID Initiative, over 500 schools have partnered with Teen Lifeline to place our hotline info on the back of their student IDs and ensure over half a million students always have a connection of hope nearby.

 Accredited, Top-Rated Professionals